 - Lump sum - If a decent profit from selling your rental is on the horizon, you can offer your tenants a larger sum to encourage them to move

-Depending on the property’s condition, you have 3 main options for how to sell rental property in Tennessee.
+Depending on the Tennessee property's condition, you have 3 main options for how to sell rental property.

 1. Real Estate Agents

 If the rental property is in good condition, work with real estate agents who will be in charge of the staging, showing, negotiating, and closing on the potential buyer.
 They will provide you with real estate advice on how to make your property more attractive.